MLDataAnalytics/pNet/README.rst

 1. Prepare data
 ^^^^^^^^^^^^^^^

--  A number of preprocessed fMRI scans that have been spatially aligned to a template space,
+-  A number of preprocessed fMRI scans that have been spatially aligned to a template space (Individual fMRI scans from all subjects can be placed in the same folder.
+If a subject has multiple separate fMRI scans, it is recommended to create a separate subfolder for each subject and place all of that subject's fMRI scans in the same subfolder.
+This ensures that the computation results for different subjects are saved in separate subfolders.),
--  A mask image for excluding voxels/vertices of uninterest,
+-  A mask image for excluding voxels/vertices of uninterest (The brain mask should be a binary 3D image (1: foreground and 0: background) with the same spatial dimensions as the preprocessed fMRI scans.
+It is recommended that the brain mask covers the entire gray matter regions of the brain while excluding non-gray matter regions.
+Additionally, the non-zero regions of the mask should be connected, without any isolated voxels.),
 -  A brain template image/surface for visualization.
 -  A script can be found in `cli folder <https://github.com/MLDataAnalytics/pNet/tree/main/src/pnet/cli>`__ for preparing the brain template data and `precomputed templates <https://github.com/MLDataAnalytics/pNet/tree/main/src/pnet/Brain_Template>`__ are avaiable for data preprocessed with HCP pipelines.
 -  Precomputed group FNs are provided in `Group_FNs <https://github.com/MLDataAnalytics/pNet/tree/main/src/pnet/Group_FNs>`__.
 They can be used to guide the computation of personalized FNs.